Stefano-Civelli/Political-Advertising-2022-AU-Federal-Election/README.md

 The analysis is split into three Jupyter notebooks:

-1. `general_analysis.ipynb`: Produces general analysis results (Section 4 of the paper)
+1. `keyword_analysis.ipynb`: Was used to select the set of co-occurring keywords usage in the ads (Section 3.2 of the paper)
-2. `keyword_analysis.ipynb`: Analyzes keyword usage in the ads (Subsection 5.5 of the paper)
+2. `general_analysis.ipynb`: Contains a general analysis of the political ads (Section 4 of the paper)
 3. `party_analysis.ipynb`: Analyzes ad data by political party (Section 5 of the paper)

 These notebooks can be used to reproduce the results presented in the paper.